ComposioHQ/composio/python/swe/README.md

    - Specify a test split ratio to run more tests, e.g., `--test-split=1:300` runs 300 tests.

 **Note**: We utilize [SWE-Bench-Docker](https://github.com/aorwall/SWE-bench-docker) to ensure each test instance runs in an isolated container with its specific environment and Python version.

-## Extending Functionality

-### Adding a New Tool

-To add a new local tool for use within the agent, refer to the [Local Tool documentation](https://docs.composio.dev/sdk/python/local_tools).

-### Adding a New Shell Tool

-> **Important**: When adding a new tool, run the SWE agent with `COMPOSIO_DEV_MODE=1` to reflect changes within the Docker container.

-The agent can create and manage multiple shell sessions, allowing for complex workflows and maintaining separate contexts.
-Key features include:

-1. Dynamic shell session creation
-2. Default use of the most recent active session
-3. Session-specific environment persistence
-4. Ability to switch between sessions
-5. Useful for multi-tasking and maintaining separate contexts

-For tools requiring execution in the active shell session like `git` commands, bash commands, etc:

-1. Implement the following classes:

-   - `ShellRequest`
-   - `ShellExecResponse`
-   - `BaseExecCommand`

-2. Use the `exec_cmd` function to execute commands

-For an implementation example, see the [Git Patch Tool](https://github.com/ComposioHQ/composio/blob/master/python/composio/tools/local/shelltool/git_cmds/actions/get_patch.py).